-Having frequent housekeeping made you feel like you belonged in some sort of Royal Family.
+If you’ve been put up in a hotel or serviced apartment by your employer, it’s likely you’ll have the luxury of housekeeping.
+Having this frequent service made you feel like you belonged in some sort of Royal Family.
 Those days are now over and you need to clean up after yourself.
 Ha.

 For instance, 18°C/64°F may usually be quite a warm day where you were living abroad.
 If you’ve returned home to a country with quite high humidity you’ve probably forgotten that 18°C/64°F is actually bloody freezing!
 Time to dig out those Ugg boots instead of throwing on a t-shirt.

 11. It takes a while to get used to your home currency again

 Until now you didn’t notice some coins from home were large enough to be used as doorstops… Or that awkward moment when you say to the cashier “Oh, I’ve got that extra dollar” when you’re sifting through your wallet for change but the currency you’re meant to be using is the Euro or other currency.
 It’s the little things!